MySQL HeatWave User Guide

 not available.

-: If any file is missing, an
+false: If any file is missing, an

 error occurs and data is not loaded.

-pattern specified with a uniform resource identifier
+a uniform resource identifier (URI) and sets

-to
+allow_missing_files to

-in the file
+true in the file

 parameters.
 If any of the specified files in the pattern